-Fire/EMS Communications Actions-MCDC
+Fire/EMS Communications Actions

-- Support individual event needs and fill requests as received. - EMS Provider Agencies, LEMSA Duty Officer, and Law/Fire Command notified. - EMS Communications Centers ascertain 911 ambulance system levels and take appropriate actions to ensure ambulance availability by (1) contacting ambulance providers with Alert information, and (2) determining ability to up-staff additional ambulances. - LEMSA Duty Officer monitors incident and system events to ensure maintenance of normal EMS system operations. - Normal ambulance operations may be modified; e.g. off-duty times altered and interfacility transports may be suspended. - No resources dispatched other than those specifically requested by the IC (unless a preplan exists ie: MCI Dispatch Pre-determined Matrix, FAA Alert II or FAA Alert III
+- Support individual event needs and fill requests as received. - EMS Provider Agencies, EMS Agency Duty Officer, and Law/Fire Command notified. - EMS Communications Centers ascertain 911 ambulance system levels and take appropriate actions to ensure ambulance availability by (1) contacting ambulance providers with Alert information, and (2) determining ability to up-staff additional ambulances. - EMS Agency Duty Officer monitors incident and system events to ensure maintenance of normal EMS system operations. - Normal ambulance operations may be modified; e.g. off-duty times altered and interfacility transports may be suspended. - No resources dispatched other than those specifically requested by the IC (unless a preplan exists ie: FAA Alert II "aircraft approaching the airport is in major difficulty" or FAA Alert III "aircraft involved in an accident on or near the airport")